YashAnand1/ansible-cmdb/docs/usage.md

 The software items will be listed under the "*Custom facts*" heading.

-A user may wish to view facts like `HTTPD`, that are not present in the Ansible-Fact files by default.
+Alternatively, users may wish to view facts like `HTTPD`, that are not present in the Ansible-Fact files by default.
-The following steps can be followed for automating the creation of custom-facts using Ansible's Host Local Facts:
+The following steps can also followed for automating the creation of custom-facts using Ansible's Host Local Facts:
 - Creating `facts.d` directory using `mkdir -p /etc/ansible/facts.d` inside connected machines
 - Creating a Local Host Fact file using `vim /etc/ansible/facts.d/<factName>.fact`.
 These are of 2 type:
     - **Read Only Local Host Facts**: Follow dictionary or JSON syntax (Manual)